Neo42/blog/posts/react-performance-recipes.md

 </StepHead>

 `useCallback` can be powerful if properly used, but it won't necessarily make a callback function better for performance.
-As you can see, it [causes more memory allocation](focus://5,7,8) and the memoized one won't be garbage collected after the render, which is something you should be aware of.
+As you can see, it [causes extra memory allocation](focus://5,7,8) and the memoized one won't be garbage collected after the render, which is something you should be aware of.
 So remember to only `useCallback` when you have to.

 <CodeSlot style={{zoom: 0.8}}/>